nawhanyate/maven-project/README.md

-# maven-project with Jenkins CI
+# maven-project with Jenkins CI - Nawhanyate